Table of Contents

 - The splenorenal ligament extends from the hilum of the spleen to the anterior surface of the left kidney; it contains the tail of the pancreas and splenic vessels.

 - The phrenicocolic ligament is a horizontal fold of peritoneum that extends from the splenic flexure of the colon to the diaphragm along the midaxillary line; it forms the upper end of the left paracolic gutter.

 With its visceral surface, the spleen borders on various other visceral organs.

-- Colon with left colic flexure (colic surface): When experiencing strong flatulences, the spleen moves into a more horizontal position.
-Because of its close relation with the spleen, the left colic flexure is also called splenic flexure.
+- Colon with left colic flexure (colic surface): When experiencing strong flatulence, the spleen moves into a more horizontal position.
+Because of its close relationship with the spleen, the left colic flexure is also called splenic flexure.